Clerodendrum floribundum

 Clerodendrum floribundum, known as the lolly bush or smooth clerodendrum, is a shrub or tree found in Australia and New Guinea.
-The habitat is in or at the margins of coastal rainforests, up to 300 metres above sea level.
-In Western Australia it grows in drier areas; such as rocky sites, gorges, cliffs, floodplains and creek beds.
+Its habitat is in or at the margins of coastal rainforests, up to 300 metres above sea level.
+In Western Australia it grows in drier areas, such as rocky sites, gorges, cliffs, floodplains and creek beds.

+Description

 The leaves may be drawn into a blunt tip, a prickle or a sharp tip.
-They are variable in shape, usually 4 to 15 cm long, 2 to 6 cm wide.
-The young leaves are not as hairy as with the related downy chance.
-The generic term Clerodendrum is from the Greek, meaning "lottery tree".
-The term "lottery" refers to an unsure possibility of a medicinal value from plants of this genus.
+They are variable in shape, usually 4 to 15 cm long, and 2 to 6 cm wide.
+The young leaves are not as hairy as those of the related downy chance (Clerodendrum tomentosum).
+The generic term Clerodendrum is from the Greek, meaning 'lottery tree'.
+The term 'lottery' refers to an unsure possibility of a medicinal value from plants of this genus.
 The specific epithet floribundum refers to the abundance of flowers in showy heads.
 The fruit is a black drupe, growing on an enlarged red fleshy calyx.
-It appears glossy and succulent, giving rise to the common name "lolly bush".
+It appears glossy and succulent, giving rise to the common name 'lolly bush'.

-Usually a small tree, however it has been recorded at 30 metres tall with a stem diameter of 30 cm at Booyong Flora Reserve, in northern New South Wales.
+Although usually a small tree, it has been recorded at 30 metres tall with a stem diameter of 30 cm at Booyong Flora Reserve, in northern New South Wales.
 White fragrant flowers form in cymes between September and December.